-by Jessica Moore, licensed Dynamic Emotional Integration® Trainer
+by Jessica Moore, licensed DEI Trainer and Consultant

 In today’s polarized social and political climate, it can be hard to maintain integrity and empathy in our interactions with those who don’t agree with us.
 One of our most helpful allies in this is the much-maligned and often-misunderstood emotion of shame.
 Even though shame isn’t the easiest emotion to feel and work with, it is invaluable in guiding our actions in the world.